nuriel77/iri-playbook/docs/maintenance.rst

 Upgrade IRI
 ===========

-I strongly recommed to use ``iric`` in order to upgrade IRI's version when a new release is out.
+I strongly recommend to use ``iric`` in order to upgrade IRI's version when a new release is out.

 Latest IRI release is available `here <https://github.com/iotaledger/iri/releases/latest>`_.